devops329/devops/instruction/serviceTesting/serviceTesting.md

 Tests:       1 passed, 1 total
 ```

-This shows that our `hello world` test passed, and we have **56.25%** coverage without even writing a meaningful test.
-This happened because we imported `service.js` in our test file.
-That caused all the initialization code to execute even though no endpoints were called.
+The report shows **56.25%** coverage.
+This occurs because importing `service.js` into the test file executes the initialization code (like defining the endpoints), even though no endpoints have been called yet.

 ## Testing the endpoints

-Let's delete the `hello world` test and write some tests that actually hit the endpoints.
+Replace the "hello world" test with tests that exercise the actual endpoints.

 ### Get cities

-First we will test the `[GET] /cities` endpoint.
+First, test the `[GET] /cities` endpoint.

 ```js
 test('get cities', async () => {